akshay1188/VTARewards/README.md

 # VTARewards
-Location tracking starts when a device enters a beacon region.
+Location tracking starts when a device enters a beacon region.<br/>
-When the device leaves the region, location tracking stops.
+When the device leaves the region, location tracking stops.<br/>
-Currently, the tracked data is stored on device.
+Currently, the tracked data is stored on device.<br/>
 TODO: Add background location tracking